 When to start solids and first foods.

-Your baby is ready to start solid food when she can:
+Your baby is ready to start solid food when they can:

 Getting started